jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 #### Rust Packages

-Using [Rust](https://www.rust-lang.org/ "Rust-lang"), follow the install instructions to install a Rust based version of the GNU coretools.
-Follow the tutorial to help you download and compile these tools with Rust, [https://github.com/uutils/coreutils](https://github.com/uutils/coreutils "Build Core-utils"); use the ```cargo build``` and ```cargo install``` commands.
-This will compile Rust based versions of all of the GNU C based coreutils.
+Using [Rust](https://www.rust-lang.org/ "Rust-lang"), follow the install instructions to install a Rust based tool from [Facebook called Below](https://github.com/facebookincubator/below "Git repo for Below project").
+It is an interactive tool to view historical system data.

+All steps executed inside the Ubuntu 20.04 Virtual Machine, from the terminal issue the following and take a screenshot of the working program at the end (not the intermediate steps).

+* From the terminal issue the command to install the pre-reqs
+  * ```sudo apt-get install git wget curl```
-To install the Rust-lang ```curl https://sh.rustup.rs -sSf | sh```
+* To install the [Rust language](https://www.rust-lang.org/ "Website for the Rust Language") ```curl https://sh.rustup.rs -sSf | sh```

-Run the command `base64 --version` and then ```uniq --version``` and take a screenshot of the GNU output.
-run the command `~/.cargo/bin/coreutils/base64 --version` and then `~/.cargo/bin/coreutils/uniq --version` and take a screenshot of the Rust based Coretools output.
+  * This command will retrieve the rust-lang installation script and install the needed software
+  * Select the default settings (1) to install the language and its package manager, cargo
+  * Type the last command listed: ```source $HOME/.cargo/env```
+* From the terminal issue the command: ```git clone https://github.com/facebookincubator/below.git```
+  * Issue the command:  ```cd below``` to change the directory
+  * Issue the command to build the project: ```cargo install below```
+  * You will see a number of software dependencies being built
+  * Once complete, issue the command: ```sudo below live``` to view the live output of your system hardware
+  * Take a screenshot of the previous step - and type Ctrl + C to exit the Below application

 #### Installing Window Managers